-A lesson plan that can be used as an introduction to this book by Richard Peck (one of my high school English teachers!!).
+A lesson plan that can be used as an introduction to this book by Richard Peck.
 See also Long Way from Chicago Discussion Guide.

 Make Way for the Ducklings

-An activity guide for this classic book by Robert McCloskey.
+A primary-grade art activity for this classic book by Robert McCloskey.

-A unit for Jerry Spinelli's Maniac Magee.
+A Discussion Guide for Jerry Spinelli's Maniac Magee.
 See also Sample Unit: The Legend of Maniac Magee.

-A "database lesson plan" for Harry Allard's famous children's book.
-See also The Teacher Is Missing and Compare and Contrast Using Venn DIagram, Miss Nelson is Miss.
+A lesson plan for Harry Allard's famous children's book.
+See also The Teacher Is Missing.

-A elemntary lesson plan dealing with the issue of credit using this book by Richard and Florence Atwater.
+A discussion guide for this book by Richard and Florence Atwater.
 For another book about Penguins, see Tacky the Penguin. if you are doing a thematic unit on penguins.